ikmb/exome-seq/README.md

 # IKMB Diagonistc Exome Pipeline

-# In Development
+# Please not

 This pipeline is under development.
-The Freebayes workflow should work as expected; GATK4 is still being worked on and the processing chain not yet finalized.
+Specifically, the user can chose one of two processing chains for variant calling using either Freebayes or GATK4.
+The Freebayes workflow should work as expected.
+However, GATK4 is still being worked on by the BROAD Institute and the recommended processing chain not yet finalized.

+Both Freebayes and GATK4 are open-source - i.e. as user, you do not have to worry about licensing fees.

 # Overview